Dustin Milligan: Career

 In 2010, he played Kyle Halsted in the indie action crime drama film Repeaters, co-starring Amanda Crew.
 In 2011, he starred as Nick in the horror thriller shark movie Shark Night 3D.
 In 2011, he played Nick Nader in the suspense thriller The Entitled and Rory in the indie film Sisters & Brothers.
 In 2012, he starred as Sam Reed in the Lifetime Original Movie Love at the Christmas Table co-starring Danica McKellar.
 He appeared in the Funny or Die video Post Apocalypse News with Elisabeth Hower.
 In 2013, he played Callum Beck in the indie thriller Ferocious.

 In 2014, Milligan starred as Detective Reverend Grizzly Night-Bear in a vintage 1970s "buddy cop" movie Bad City.
 He played the role of John in the James Wan produced horror film Demonic.
 In 2015, he landed the main role in the spy thriller TV show X Company, where he played Tom Cummings.
 He appeared in all six seasons of Schitt's Creek, playing the role of veterinarian Ted Mullens.
 He had a guest spot as Blaine in the TV show Silicon Valley.
 Later in 2015, he had a lead role as Ogden in the indie drama Sequoia co-starring Aly Michalka.

 In 2016, he starred as Cory in the indie comedy film Me Him Her.
 The movie was written and directed by Max Landis.
 He starred as Nicholas Gray in the indie mystery thriller film Primary.
-He is set to star in the film A Family Man.
+He also starred in the film A Family Man.
 He plays the role of aggressive young recruiter at Blackridge who is training under Butler's character.
 He played the role of Sgt.
 Hugo Friedkin, a dimwitted government agent working with Riggins, in the BBC America series Dirk Gently's Holistic Detective Agency.

 In 2020, Milligan was a contestant on RuPaul's Secret Celebrity Drag Race.
 After winning the mini-challenge, he selected Nina West as his drag mentor.
 He competed against Alex Newell and Matt Iseman and raised $20,000 for the charity Project HEAL.